BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 GDPR-compliant consent and deletion periods

-Integration with existing HR systems (SAP SuccessFactors, Workday, Personio)
+Integration into existing HR systems (SAP SuccessFactors, Workday, Personio)

 You can find all compliance documents (DPA under Art.
 28 GDPR, subprocessor list, TOMs) bundled at trust.indicium.ag.